yigitboracagiran/yigitboracagiran/README.md

 ### EN: Hi there 👋

 I graduated from Konya Technical University - computer engineering.
+I am currently continuing my master's degree in computer engineering at the same university.

 I'm working at Elfatek as a ROS Engineer.